Healthy UNH Blogger: Suzanne Hogan , All Entries

 Once you have your to-do list and set schedule, be sure to make the most of your studying time.
 Limit distractions such as checking your phone or Facebook, Twitter, etc. Stay focused on your task at hand and don’t stress!
 Winter break is almost here so end the semester with great grades to bring home!

-Check out these time management tips, as well as other study strategies at the UNH CONNECT Program.Tagged In: distractions, Healthy UNH, list, Mental Health, schedule, Stress, Suzy Hogan, Time Management, UNH CONNECT Program
+Check out these time management tips, as well as other study strategies at the UNH CONNECT Program.Tagged In: distractions, Healthy UNH, list, Mental Health, mental wellness, schedule, Stress, Suzy Hogan, Time Management, UNH CONNECT Program

 By: Suzanne Hogan